“Every action is a vote for the type of person you wish to become.” — James Clear

 If you want to get organized, you need to have a home for everything you own.
 No more piles of paper on top of your dresser.
 No more clothes draped over that chair in your bedroom — or worse, on the treadmill.
 No more skin care, makeup, and hair products covering your bathroom counter.

 You may have to buy some stuff to create a home for everything.
 I use a combination of shelves and plastic drawers to keep my shit together.
-I use these shelves, these drawers for bigger items, these under the shelves for smaller items, and these for on top of the shelves.
-I also use this horizontal organizer for papers and projects.
+I use a combination of stacking shelves, baskets, boxes, drawers, and a horizontal organizer for papers and projects.

 You don’t have to stick with boring office supplies to keep things organized.
-I use mini flower pots in cobalt blue to hold pens and pencils, Chinese takeout boxes like these for fine-tip markers, and an iridescent pink vase similar to this one for my other markers.
-A hot pink storage ottoman similar to this holds extra blankets.
-Boxes like these hold my underwear, bras, and socks on top of the bookcase in my closet.
+I use mini flower pots in cobalt blue to hold pens and pencils, Chinese takeout boxes for fine-tip markers, and an iridescent pink vase for my other markers.
+A hot pink storage ottoman holds extra blankets.
+Boxes hold my underwear, bras, and socks on top of the bookcase in my closet.

 If you get it out, put it away